buildkite/docs/pages/tutorials/github_merge_queue.md

 1. From your Buildkite dashboard, select your pipeline.
 1. Select _Pipeline Settings_ > _GitHub_.
+1. In the _GitHub Settings_ section, select the _Skip builds with existing commits_ checkbox.

+If you have existing branch limiting rules:

+1. From your Buildkite dashboard, select your pipeline.
+1. Select _Pipeline Settings_ > _GitHub_.
 1. In the _Branch Limiting_ section, add a filter for the following pattern:

     ```text
     gh-readonly-queue/{base_branch}/*
     ```

-1. In the _GitHub Settings_ section, select the _Skip builds with existing commits_ checkbox.

 That's it!
 Your pipeline supports merge queues in GitHub. 🎉